1 - Telemetry Dashboard

 • Number of integrations (this is current state and not affected by the specified time period)

-Figure 1: Example summary panels
+Figure 1: Example summary panel

 Time period